Windows MIDI Services

 • Extensible.
 The service has been designed to be extensible by Microsoft and third-parties.
 New types of transports can be added at any time, including during prototyping of a new transport specification.
 (We’re working on Network MIDI 2.0, Bluetooth MIDI 1.0 and considering RTP, all using this model.)
 Similarly, message processing plugins can also be developed by Microsoft or third-parties and used for production and/or prototyping.
 No kernel driver experience required in most cases.

-• Includes app-to-App and Virtual MIDI.
+• Includes app-to-App and Virtual Device MIDI.
 Windows MIDI Services includes virtual / app-to-app MIDI 2.0 to enable lightning fast communication between apps on the PC.
 We’re also investigating flexible routing between any MIDI endpoints as a future feature.

 • Better tools.
 We supply the midi.exe Windows MIDI Services Console for developers and power users, or anyone comfortable with the command line.
 You can use it to monitor endpoints, send and receive messages, send/capture SysEx data and much more.
 We’ll deliver the MIDI Settings GUI app after our initial release.
 That app enables renaming devices, configuring your MIDI setup, testing, and more.

 • UMP-Centric.
 The new API fully embraces MIDI 2.0 and the Universal MIDI Packet format and handles all required translation in the service and driver.
 This makes the app model simple while ensuring all your existing devices continue to work.
+Messages to and from any endpoint, whether it is MIDI 1.0 or MIDI 2.0 data format, are transparently translated in the service, and presented as UMP through the API.

 • Open Source.
 The source code is open and available to everyone under a permissive license.
 Not sure how something works?
 Want to create a transport but aren’t sure how we did it?
 Want to investigate a bug or contribute a feature?
 The code is there for you to explore.